isomerpages/gb-assist/pages/solutionrepo/solution328.md

 ---
-title: CADStudio Version 0.1.3 - Sales & Inventory Management PEPPOL Enabled (Multi Edition)
+title: cuteTrac Version 2 - Package (1 Vehicle)
 permalink: /productivity-solutions-grant/solutionrepo/solution328
 ---

 #### Description

-Cadstudio is a comprehensive enterprise resource planning (ERP) software made up of an integrated suite of business modules, including customer relationship management (CRM), e-commerce, accounting, billing, inventory management, project management, warehouse management, financial management, manufacturing and purchasing.
-These modules aim to achieve efficiency for enterprise by establishing seamless communication with each other.
+cuteTrac is an advanced vehicle tracking solution that helps to manage fleet operations in an efficient manner.
+It increases the productivity and results in tremendous cost savings.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Ctrl_Alt_Del_20200158_Annex_3_20200625145455_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Cutech_Infocomm_Solutions_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria